 Companies must also show they have taken steps to mitigate the effects of any triggering event and its impact on their contractual obligations, underlining the importance of proper business continuity planning.

-IoD members can ask the Information and Advisory Service to provide Practical Law’s template force majeure clause and its Practice Note on the subject:
+IoD members can ask the Information and Advisory Service to provide LexisPSL’s template force majeure clause and its Practice Note on the subject:

 Companies need to ensure that they are properly covered in the event that a significant crisis impacts on their ability to continue to operate in their usual manner.